jaaswin/Embedded-Projects/LED Direction Control/ReadME.md

 # LDR Sensor–Based LED Direction Control (Raspberry Pi Pico)

-An intelligent light-direction indicator using two LDR (Light Dependent Resistor) sensors and a Raspberry Pi Pico.
-Six LEDs arranged in a line light sequentially to indicate the direction of the stronger light source: left-to-right when the left sensor is brighter, and right-to-left when the right sensor is brighter.
-Implemented in MicroPython.
----

 > Click the button below to jump straight into my project.

 <p align="center">